 - Did not have the Technology – The third, they did not have the technology to accomplish a national scale planned economy like we do now.
 In today’s world we have the technology to be able to accomplish a national or global planned economy like there never has been in the past.
-They did not have the computers, sensors, data, or other required technologies for mass automation and AI, or for big data processing.
+They did not have the computers, sensors, data, or other required technologies for mass manufacturing or automation and AI, or for big data processing.

 - The US’ War on Progress – The fourth, is that the US absolutely destroys any country that tries to do good for their people by trying to shift to a new socioeconomic system (Socialism/Communism) which may end up threatening the global dominance of Capitalism and the US’ hegemonic empire.
 The US is the greatest terrorist organization in the world and has engaged in coup after coup to stop any country attempting to end or shift a way from Capitalism.
 Here is a short video on that: The CIA is a Terrorist Organization.